ptrus/roflios/README.md

-# Rolf in Helios Deployment
+# ROFL in Helios Deployment

-This repository contains the deployment configuration for Rolf running in Helios at: https://ethrpc.rofl.cloud
+This repository contains the deployment configuration for ROFL running in Helios at: https://ethrpc.rofl.cloud

 ## Verification